fjfish/postcodes/README.md

 This app was written using Ruby 3.1.1 and Rails 7.
 Storage is using SqlLite, mainly so we don't have Docker or Postgres install hell.

+## Startup and initialisation

+1. This will run as a Rails app
+2. There will be some seed data that can optionally be run in

 ## Tentative design

 The requirement is to identify whether a postcode falls within a specific LSOA, which is an attribute of the postcode entry.